 charge trap cells also store data on a floating gate on a transistor.
 Unlike floating gate cells though, this gate is effectively a pure insulator so that electrons that are stuck there stay there forever.

 These NAND cells are programmed (that is, data is saved to them) by sparking the gap between the insulating floating gate and its transistor.
 This sparking process, called hot carrier injection, causes physical damage to the transistor, and this is why flash storage can be written ("programmed") a certain number of times (its characteristic endurance, often expressed in units of drive writes per day, or DWPD).

 The effects of this damage are different in floating gate and charge trap; because floating gate stores its electrons on a conductive floating gate, any short circuit that forms as a result of damage will cause the entire cell to become useless.
 Conversely, charge trap cells are unable to fully drain in the presence of a small short circuit and are therefore more durable.
-However, charge trap cells are more expensive to manufacture than floating gate cells.
+Here's a handy comparison table of the two:

 There are different cells with different bit densities on the market today and in the near future: